Apollo's Main Site

 Skips are responsible for advising their opposing skip and the

 of a no-show at a reasonable time in advance.
+Once a game is advised as forfeited, it cannot be rescheduled.

 All games are a maximum of eight ends.
 A buzzer will go off 10 minutes prior to the end of Apollo's contracted ice rental time, at which point all teams may complete the end in progress.
 An end is in progress once the last stone of the previous end has crossed the near T-line.
 If the buzzer sounds after the last stone of the previous end has crossed the near T-line, then another end may be played.